 You don't have to look far to find a crowd bearing all shades of green on St. Patrick's Day.
 Parades are one of the biggest events of the day and almost any major city has one.
 Of course, Dublin is the place to be and has the biggest festival of them all.
 In the U.S. you'll find the best parades in Boston and New York.
 Visit Chicago and witness the Chicago River transformed from its usual murky green into the brightest, greenest river you've ever seen. www.st-patricks-day.com has one of the best parade and events directories on the web.

-Finding an Irish Pub is Not a Problem:
+Finding an Irish Pub:

 There is no better place to spend the night of St. Patrick's Day than at an Irish Pub.
 You don't have to travel to the Emerald Isle for a great pub, they're everywhere.
 IrishAbroad.com alone lists over 800 pubs in Ireland, 1500 in the U.S. and 300 in Canada.
 In any of these pubs you'll be able to grab a glass of Guinness and have your pick of great Irish whiskies.
 Not to mention that most Irish Pubs book fantastic live music that night.